MXCzkEVM/SupernodeV2-devdocs/docs/Designs/XSD.md

 MXProtocol design and DataHighway DB both are aimed for validating the XSD stable coin，which is pegged to US dollars at start in 1:2 manner.
 Along with the NFC, LoraWAN and Satellite technologies, users are able to verify and validate the value of XSD are backed by collateral like Gin 1689 NFTs, and MXC/DHX/Ride tokens.

+IoT NFTs need to reach a minimal IoT NFT transactions, in the initial roll-out is three transactions in order to become a collateral.
+This is to raise the attacking cost to enter the XSD mint basket.

 NFTs and tokens are used as collateral to back the XSD, the XSD/USD conversion rate is to make sure the XSD can trade with USD from 1 XSD = 2 USD for the future market fluctuation.
 Normally the NFTs are issued by companies and manufacturers to let communities to burn XSD and get a collateral NFT, in the whole reserve of the MXC there are 20 percent of cryptocurrencies as collateral, the rest of 80% should be IoT NFTs that are backed by real-world assets.

 The ratio of the 20/80 percent should be adjusted by MXC Reserve, namely MXC DAO in referendum : https://snapshot.org/#/mxcpop.eth

+The starting point 20/80 is to reduce the fluctuation of Sensor Token part and let the basket to fill with 80% real-world collectables that is not volatile at all.
+A referendum in MXC DAO can trigger the change of the ratio.

 In the following example, it shows how XSD is backed: